Skip to content

 Formatters

 After a key is resolved to a string, the manager's formatter interpolates runtime values.
-A formatter is any object with a format(text, **kwargs) -> str method (the Formatter protocol).
+A formatter is any object with a format(text, **kwargs) -> str method — that is the whole Formatter protocol (fastapi_views.i18n.formatter.Formatter), so a plain class or even a SimpleNamespace will do.

 Uses Python's str.format, so placeholders are written with braces: